prince-ph0en1x/prince-ph0en1x.github.io/pages/1 - research/10_research.md

 <div class="medium-12 medium-pull-0 columns" markdown="1" style='text-align: justify;'>

 ### Research Themes
-My research interests evolve over time.
-Some of the current core themes are:
+Research themes evolve over time.
+Some of my current core interests are:
-* *Experimental Algorithmic Information Theory* - phase changes in computational complexity, universality, description complexity, expressibility, fractals, tensor networks ...[read more](https://aritrasarkar.com/research/algorithms/)
+* *Algorithmic Information* - experimental algorithmic information theory; computational complexity phase change behavior; relations between expressibility-reachability-learnability-universality; description complexity; fractals; ...[read more](https://aritrasarkar.com/research/algorithms/)
-* *Universal Artificial General Intelligence* - recursive self-improvement, artificial life, universal constructors, explainable neural networks, neuro-evolution ...[read more](https://aritrasarkar.com/research/agi/)
+* *Artificial Intelligence* - universal artificial general intelligence; recursive self-improvement; universal constructors; explainable neural networks; neuro-evolution; neuro-symbolic AI; cellular automata rule learning; algorithmic perturbation analysis; do-calculus ...[read more](https://aritrasarkar.com/research/agi/)
-* *Quantum Computational Complexity* - quantum Hamiltonian complexity, quantum learning theory, quantum complexity geometry ...[read more](https://aritrasarkar.com/research/quantum/)
+* *Quantum Computation* - quantum Hamiltonian complexity; quantum learning theory; quantum complexity geometry; quantum information; quantum swarm intelligence; tensor networks; holographic quantum circuit complexity; Hamiltonian complexity; Feynman checkerboard QFT ...[read more](https://aritrasarkar.com/research/quantum/)
+* *Bioinformatics* - in silico design space exploration for xenobiology; artificial life; synthetic biology; causal models of gene regulatory network; self-replicating RNA medicines

+#### Research Questions
+I am primarily devoted in finding clues to:
+* *Why is the Universe computable?* - the extraordinary effectiveness of AIT techniques like Solomonoff induction is based on just one assumption: the Universe is computable by a universal Turing machine.
+Why so?
+Why do the Church-Turing thesis hold?
+What does that tell us of the nature of our physical laws, or of the scientific method?
+Why do simple programs give rise to complex behavior?
+Is comprehension by compression and uncomputability of universal automata two sides of the same coin?
+Is everything relative to a partial trace or course-graining?
+Is truth relational?
+The ubiquity of universality and the computational reducibility self-referential?
+Does a Markov blanket automatically give rise to a probability distribution of Bayesian beliefs and information geometry?
+Is a non-anthropocentrism viewpoint possible?
+* *Is there a computational action?* - the action in Lagrangian in physics is fundamental to many core theories and look very similar to computational and algorithmic complexity - Are they?
+What roles do the computational resources play?
+What is the relation between computational, algorithmic complexity and thermodynamics?
+Can locality and causality be violated?

 #### Current Projects
 * Quantum Knowledge Seeking Agent ...[read more](https://github.com/Advanced-Research-Centre/QKSA)